Anbitiotics for Babies: Protecting Your Little One

 • A respiratory viral infection might end up as a bacterial infection if not treated appropriately, so many providers feel that it is safer to prescribe antibiotics just in case [23], [24].

 • Many parents feel better if their little one is prescribed something and may demand unnecessary antibiotics.
-Instead of explaining why antibiotics won’t work, providers prescribe them to fulfill the parents’ expectation [24]–[26].
+Instead of explaining why antibiotics won’t work, providers prescribe them to fulfill the parents’ expectations [24]–[26].

 • Providers might not know that the overuse of antibiotics contributes to the spread of antibiotic resistance among bacteria [24].
 Multi-drug resistant bacteria, also known as superbugs, are a worldwide concern and extremely difficult to manage.